What Happened When Tulsa Paid People to Work Remotely

 Ukabam now works as the Holberton School’s marketing manager (though he’s no longer technically remote, he’s still part of the program until his term ends in late March).
 Ukabam’s wife, who was working in Panera when they lived in Southern California, is now working as a culinary manager at the Gathering Place.
 “She’s finally getting to use her gifts and talents the way she always wanted to,” he said.

-Springer, the Californian who has family on Oklahoma, says she’s staying “indefinitely.”
-Schreck had convinced her company to hire another employee already living in Tulsa to work by her side, but decided (“with tears”) to move back to Indiana, closer to family and snowy weather and the Eastern time zone.
+Springer, the Californian who has family in Oklahoma, says she’s staying “indefinitely.”
+Schreck had convinced her company to hire another employee already living in Tulsa to work by her side, but decided (“with tears”) to move back to Indianapolis, closer to family and snowy weather and the Eastern time zone.

 Even a few participants who had initially told me they wanted leave when the program ended have now changed their minds.
 Howell was always firm about wanting to stay past the 12-month mark, because he joined a volunteer program that requires a year of training before he can start serving on the board.
 But back in October, his partner, Misrac, confided that she would rather be a snowbird, cycling through a few cities each year.
 By February, she had a better reason to remain: Bolzle had hired her to be Tulsa Remote’s community manager.